zkCollective/zk-Harness/README.md

 Google drive link: <https://drive.google.com/drive/u/0/folders/1zkiGrN1xA4FIfAk4N3P8v-\_QIeA8P4Jb>

+## Running Benchmarks

+TODO:
+[ ] Include Toy Example multiplication Golang
+[ ] Output benchmarks in a csv file

+Benchmarks can be run through the Makefile.
+Currently, the following benchmarks are supported:

+### Toy Examples

+The benchmarks for Toy examples can be run by executing ``` make benchmarks-toy ```

+- Exponentiation

 ## Overview of ZK SNARK Compilers

 In the following, we initially separate between *Succinct Non-Interactive Arguments of Knowledge* (SNARKs), *Succinct Transparent Arguments of Knowledge* (STARKs) and *Dedicated Verifier Proofs*, which may require interaction with a dedicated verifier and therefore lose non-interactivity.